urbanzrim/ps3controller/README.txt

  - Write MAC address of the device
  - run the script ($ python main.py)

 In this project I only needed data for both analog sticks.
-For other keys, you have to check if flag is set on 6th element of "datas" array and when it is, you can get data on 7th element.
+For other keys, you have to check if flag is set on 6th element of *datas* array and when it is, you can get data on 7th element.

 The script was tested on/with: